National Museum Of Singapore: Inspiring Journey Through Time

 Special Needs Education

-The National Museum of Singapore also offers various programs for adults and seniors.
+The National Museum of Singapore also offers various programmes for adults and seniors.

 National Museum of Singapore Guided Tours

-When it’s raining outside or when it’s too hot, when you want to broaden your horizons and learn something new, or when you are searching for exciting, family-friendly things to do this weekend in Singapore, consider taking a guided tour of the National Museum of Singapore.
+When it’s raining outside or when it’s too hot, when you want to broaden your horizons and learn something new, or when you are searching for exciting, family-friendly things to do this weekend in Singapore, consider taking a guided tour of the museum.

 Embark on a fascinating journey through time and find yourself in the different eras of Singapore’s history.
 Listen to exciting stories, uncover mysteries, and spend some meaningful time at the Singapore History Gallery.